L4ventures/awesome-cryptoeconomics/README.md

 * [Awesome Economics](https://github.com/antontarasenko/awesome-economics) - A curated collection of links for economists
 * [Making Sense of Cryptoeconomics](https://www.coindesk.com/making-sense-cryptoeconomics/) - An article on CoinDesk by [Josh Stark](http://0xstark.com/about/).
 * [Futarchy](https://blog.ethereum.org/2014/08/21/introduction-futarchy/) - An intro to futarchy by Vitalik Buterin
+* [Cryptocurrency Market Capitalizations](https://coinmarketcap.com/) - Site that tracks most cryptocurrencies that have hit the market

 ## License